Southease to Rottingdean: 15.3km (9.5 miles)

 |Points of interest||

-Monk's House, Rodmell (tel 01892 890651)was the home of Virginia and Leonard Woolf who lived here from 1919 until Virginia's suicide in March 1941 (when she filled her pockets with stones and drowned herself in the river).
+Monk's House, Rodmell (tel 01892 890651) was the summer home of Virginia and Leonard Woolf from 1919 - later their only home after their London house was bombed in World War II.
+In March 1941 Virginia was staying here when she committed suicide, filling her pockets with stones and drowning herself in the River Ouse: her body was found against the piers of the bridge you cross in paragraph 2.
 Her ashes are buried in the garden.
 Leonard remained here until his death in 1969.
 Visitors to the house during the years they spent here included Vita Sackville-West, Lytton Strachey, E. M. Forster, Maynard Keynes, T. S. Eliot and Roger Fry.
 The house (National Trust-owned) is open to visitors on Wednesday and Saturday afternoons, April to the end of October 2pm to 5.30pm.

 From the top of the downs just after lunch, you get a fine view back over the town of Lewes.
 Note how the castle dominates a gap between the downs, a key communication pinch point in times gone past.
 The castle was one of five built by William the Conquerer shortly after his invasion of England in 1066 to control key supply routes between London and his Normandy home.
 The other castles were Pevensey, Hastings, Bramber and Arundel.